-^{1.} The above dates are indicative only and may change without notice.
+- 1. The above dates are indicative only and may change without notice.
 Unless otherwise indicated, all time given are WST.
 The Exposure Period may be extended by the ASIC by not more than 7 days pursuant to section 727(3) of the Corporations Act.
 The Company reserves the right to extend the Closing Date or close the Offer early without prior notice.
-The Company also reserves the right not to proceed with the Offer at any time before the issue of Shares to applicants.
+The Company also reserves the right not to proceed with the Offer at any time before the issue of Shares to applicants. - If the Offer is cancelled or withdrawn before completion of the Offer, then all application monies will be refunded in full (without interest) as soon as possible in accordance with the requirements of the Corporations Act.
+Investors are encouraged to submit their applications as soon as possible after the Offer opens.

-KEY STATISTICS OF THE OFFERS
+KEY STATISTICS OF THE OFFER

 Offer Price per Share \$0.20

 Shares currently on issue 30,000,000

 Options currently on issue 3 10,650,000

 Shares to be issued under the Offer 25,000,000

-Lead Manager Options 4 1,650,000
+Lead Manager Options4 1,650,000

 Gross Proceeds of the Offer \$5,000,000

 Shares on issue Post-Listing (undiluted) 1 55,000,000

 Market Capitalisation Post-Listing (undiluted) 2 \$11,000,000

 Options on issue Post-Listing 12,300,000

-Shares on issue Post-Listing (fully diluted)1 67,300,000
+Shares on issue Post-Listing (fully diluted) 1 67,300,000

 Market Capitalisation Post-Listing (fully diluted) 2 \$13,460,000